 These analog cars can be fitted with the DPR chip that you just plug in; super simple to do.
 Also very simple to remove, if you decide you want to put the chip into another Scalextric analog (DPR ready) car.
 With a small number of Scalextric analog cars, you will need to solder in a digital chip.
 This of course takes more time, but for most adults, it isn't that bad.
 Take a look at the video we produced on

 How to put a Scalextric Digital Chip in another brand of analog car to see how to solder a chip into cars that require C7005 chips.
 (Scalextric used to make a larger C7006, but they decided that the smaller chip would fit every size car; so might as well just make the one.)

-Scalextric Digital offers a pit lane, but it doesn't have the fuel function that the other 3 brands do.
+Scalextric Digital offers a pit lane, but it doesn't have the fuel function.
 It does offer a

 Scalextric Pit Lane Game

 which is pretty fun, but not the same sophistication as the other 3 brands.
 If you like everything else about Scalextric Digital, there are aftermarket companies that can get you set up for the more realistic fuel consumption features you see in the other sets.
 Plus aftermarket companies offer wireless adapters so that you can unplug your digital Scalextric controller and have the luxury of spreading out around your race track.

 Scalextric Digital Powerbase for more information plus a video that demonstrates this system.

 For those of you who purchase a Scalextric Digital Track set